Skip to content

 How to Open

-To open the dashboard use main menu View > Spira Dashboard.
-If you wish Rapise to open the dashboard automatically on startup - open the Rapise Settings dialog and set ShowDashboardOnStartup flag to true.
+To open the dashboard, use the main menu: View > Spira Dashboard.
+If you wish Rapise to open the dashboard automatically on startup, open the Rapise Settings dialog and set the ShowDashboardOnStartup flag to true.

-The dashboard contains top level menu to switch between views and a dropdown to switch between products/projects.
-There is also a button to refresh data and search field to filter data in the current view.
-Filtering is applied to a column with orange caption (usually Name).
+The dashboard contains a top-level menu to switch between views and a dropdown to switch between products/projects.
+There is also a button to refresh data and a search field to filter data in the current view.
+Filtering is applied to a column with an orange caption (usually Name).

 Dashboard Main Menu